TUM-VT/FleetPy/docs/2_input_data.md

 - This file only contains one line: epsg-code 'code', which is valid for the pos_x, pos_y in the nodes.csv.

+#### nodes(/edges)_all_infos.geojson

+[GeoJSON](https://geojson.org/) is a format for geographic data that represents both geographic features and their non-spatial attributes.
+All information for nodes and edges is stored in these two files.

 ### Preprocessing Methods (Need to be supplemented)

 There are various routing-modules that are based on different preprocessing scripts; the preprocessed data will also be saved in the respective network directory.